 The provider had ensured that the premises were designed and laid out to meet the needs of the residents.
-The premises was maintained to a good standard and was appropriate to residents needs.
-The centre was warm, clean and comfortable.
+The premises was maintained to a very good standard and was appropriate to residents needs.
+The centre was a new building and was very modern, clean and comfortable.
 Each resident had their own bedroom and had decorated it to their taste, with personal belongings, artwork and photographs.